TrellixVulnTeam/swahilipython_SCMU/Doc/library/io.rst

       example, :class:`BufferedIOBase` provides unoptimized implementations of
       :meth:`~IOBase.readinto` and :meth:`~IOBase.readline`.

-At the top of the I/O hierarchy is the abstract base class :class:`IOBase`.
+At the top of the I/O hierarchy is the abstract base kundi :class:`IOBase`.
 It defines the basic interface to a stream.
 Note, however, that there is no separation between reading and writing to streams; implementations are allowed to raise :exc:`UnsupportedOperation` if they do not support a given operation.